Everything you need to know about the planning and strategies behind employee engagement programs

 You're probably thinking of things like great leaders, good work-life balance, a place where you feel stimulated to learn and grow.

 These are what we call the "driver of employee engagement."
-In short they are the pillars of an employee engagement strategy, so to speak.
+In short they are the pillars of an employee engagement strategy.

 This framework helps identify the most critical areas of the employee experience so that you can start systematically building your action plan around it.